chuksys/ameelio-coding-challenge/design-task-part2-q1.md

 }

 I would place the critical API calls in a Promise.all block.
-I would also cache API results where user doesn't care much about updated data
+I would also cache API results where user doesn't care much about updated data.